Emasculation

 Emasculation is the removal of the external male sex organs, which includes both the penis and the scrotum, the latter of which contains the testicles.
 It is distinct from castration, where only the testicles are removed.
 Although the terms are sometimes used interchangeably, the potential medical consequences of emasculation are more extensive due to the complications arising from the removal of the penis.
-There are a range of religious, cultural, punitive, and personal reasons why someone may choose to emasculate themselves or another person.
+There are a range of religious, cultural, punitive, and personal reasons why someone may choose to emasculate themself or another person.

 The term emasculation may be used in a metaphorical sense, referring to the perceived loss of attributes traditionally associated with masculinity, such as strength, power, or autonomy.

 Method

 There are several different methods of emasculation.
 Both the penis and testicles may be removed simultaneously using a sharp instrument, such as a knife or razor or swords.
 Non-crushing vascular clamps may also be used in medical surgery to cut off blood circulation and reduce bleeding.